-From 1969-71 George attended the all-boys Wellesley College where he was a few years behind Claudia McKay who is now an activist with Agender.
+From 1969-71 George attended the all-boys Wellesley College where he was a few years behind Claudia McKay who was an activist with the trans group Agender (archive).

 Noeline and Colin separated in 1971.
 Young Beyer began acting while at school, and left at 16 intending to be an actor.

 A year later Georgina started living as female.
 She worked as a drag queen, stripper and prostitute in Wellington and in Sydney, Australia.
 At one point she was beaten and gang-raped.
 However she persevered and completed transition in 1984.